 This module covers the five main parasites that affect dogs in the UK: roundworm, fleas, ticks, tapeworm, lungworm.
 Discusses different parasite control strategies, focusing on a risk-based approach and product choice.
 Together with the integrated Product Guide it will help you choose products suited to your clients.Read More

 Roundworm control is the most important consideration in puppy parasite management.
+Refresh your knowledge with this module.
 Beautifully simple slide show reminds you of the lifecycle of roundworm.
-Outlines rationale and recommendations for deworming puppies and discusses choice of deworming products.Read More
+Outlines rationale and current recommendations for deworming puppies and discusses choice of deworming products.Read More